 Its loan terms are up to 3 years in some states for as little as $100 to as much as $5,000.
-If you’re a resident of Texas or Ohio, Balance Credit will loop you in with a financial institution that can lend you anywhere from $100 to $2,500.
+If you’re a resident of Texas or Ohio, Balance Credit works with financial institutions that can lend you anywhere from $100 to $2,500.

 After completing Balance Credit’s free online application for an unsecured installment loan, you’re typically provided a decision on your loan within a day — sometimes in minutes.
-Once you’ve carefully read and accepted the terms and conditions of your loan, you’ll see your funds deposited in your bank account, typically by the next business day.
+Once you’ve carefully read and accepted the terms and conditions of your loan, your funds will be deposited into your bank account, typically by the next business day.

-Balance Credit offers three repayment frequencies: biweekly, semi-monthly and monthly.
+Balance Credit offers three repayment options: biweekly, semimonthly and monthly.

 What to watch out for

-- High costs.
-Short-term installment loans are notorious for their high interest rates, and Balance Credit’s is no exception.
+High costs.
+Short-term installment loans are notorious for their high interest rates, and Balance Credit is no exception.

 Yes.
 Balance Credit is a trustworthy installment loan and credit services company.
-It’s licensed and regulated in the states it services, and its website employs data encryption to ensure that your financial and personal information don’t fall into the wrong hands.
+It is licensed and regulated in the states it services, and its website employs data encryption to ensure that your financial and personal information don’t fall into the wrong hands.